 Everyone's looking for a shortcut, and no wonder - lines at Disney and the other big parks can be incredibly long and irritating if you come at the wrong time.
-Twenty minutes is considered cruising when it comes to line time, and 45 minutes to one hour is common at the primo rides.
-In peak periods - summer, holidays, weekends, and other times when kids are out of school - it can take an hour, often much longer, to reach the front of the line and in three or four minutes, the ride is over.
+Twenty or 30 minutes is considered cruising when it comes to line time, and 45 minutes to one hour is common at the primo rides.
+In peak periods (summer, holidays, weekends, and other times when kids are out of school) it can take an hour, often much longer (sometimes upwards of two hours or more), to reach the front of the line - and in three or four minutes, the ride is over.